 2. Join a community & make some friends

 But what if there is no community in my country?
 There is almost ALWAYS a community.
 You could start with international online platforms like the well-established SwingLifestyle, SDC or IOL.
 Both are rather big and whether they are of any use may in the end depend on where you are.
 Some countries, for example, have their own communities and they work much better for the locals than the international ones.
-For example, if you are in Germany, JOYclub could be a better option or, if you are in France, this could be Wyylde.
+For example, if you are in Germany, JOYclub could be a better option, in Denmark you should check Swingland and, if you are in France, have a look at Wyylde.
 There are many other online platforms, of course, but we will stop our free advertising here.

 Some of these online platforms are similar to, say, Facebook, only without your aunt reading your updates or that annoying friend of yours with her daily baby photos.
 And, of course, with much more nudity.
 Age-wise, there are really no rules, although people’s profiles normally have this information and you can easily navigate the membership by looking for a specific age group (or avoiding one) until you find some people you would like to approach.